 –Jones Beach, Wantagh

-This ocean beach has many amenities in addition to the miles of sand and water available to beach goers.
-Amenities include: a gift shop, marina, museum, performance art center, pool, picnic areas, playgrounds, showers and food.
+This ocean beach has many amenities in addition to the miles of sand and water, including a gift shop, marina, museum, performance art center, pool, picnic areas, playgrounds, showers and food.
 There is an option to get a park permit, or you can pay a small fee each time you go.

 –Long Beach, Long Beach

-Whether you’re going to tan in the sun, play in the water, surf or walk the long boardwalk, this beach is a great choice.
-Long Beach has new concession options this season, including food trucks.
-On the weekends, a free trolly ride is offered to members with a valid beach pass.
-A bike share program is back this summer, with more locations and bikes than before.
-There are also free concerts on the beach four nights a week.
+Whether you’re going to tan in the sun, play in the water, surf or stroll down the boardwalk, this beach is a great choice.
+Long Beach has concession options, including food trucks.
+On the weekends, free trolly rides are offered to members with a valid beach pass.
+There’s a bike share program, with plenty of locations and bikes.

 –Nickerson Beach Park, Lido Beach